YANGB1/iM-Seeker/README.md

   numpy (developed on v1.22.4)

+  imbalanced-learn (developed on v0.11.0)

+  xgboost (developed on v1.7.6)

 # Usage
-The python script 'Putative-iM-Searcher.py' can be downloaded directly.
+The python script 'iM-Seeker.py' can be downloaded directly.
 The stored directory can be added to the ‘PATH’ environmental variable or the scripts with full path can be run alternatively.
 The help page can be checked by following command:
 ```
-python3 Putative-iM-Searcher.py -h
+python3 iM-Seeker.py -h
 ```
 Parameters can be configured according to the user's own needs.Here is an example:
 ```
-python3 Putative-iM-Searcher.py --nuc_type DNA --sequence input.fa --overlapped 2 --greedy 2 --stem_short 3 --stem_long 5 --loop1_short 1 --loop1_long 12 --loop2_short 1 --loop2_long 12 --loop3_short 1 --loop3_long 12 --representative_conformation 3 --output_conformation 1 --output_folder output_path
+python3 iM-Seeker.py --sequence input.fa --overlapped 2 --greedy 2 --stem_short 3 --stem_long 5 --loop1_short 1 --loop1_long 12 --loop2_short 1 --loop2_long 12 --loop3_short 1 --loop3_long 12 --representative_conformation 2 --output_folder output_path
 ```

 # Input and output